bitcoin-0/btc0/political/uk/mp_letter_templates/social.md

 2. Tax avoidance potential

-3. No consumer protections (eg against fraud)

-4. Potential to loose currency if the password is lost

 // Maybe again a shorter & longer version of this, the last 2 points are not hugely relevent to the main reasons bitcoin/PoW needs to go away.